Posts

-Showing posts with label maintenance.
-Show all posts
+Showing posts with the label maintenance

 The Quasi-Indefatigable Xenolith Server Returns

-After a wrestling match with AT&T U-verse, the long stretch of server-less-ness has finally come to an end.
-If you thought http://qix.me, http://quix.us, gopher://qix.me, http://shetlandic.info, and all the rest had disappeared into the fading purple of the World-Wide-Web sunset, you were wrong.
+After a wrestling match with AT&T U-verse , the long stretch of server-less-ness has finally come to an end.
+If you thought http://qix.me, http://quix.us, gopher://qix.me , http://shetlandic.info, and all the rest had disappeared into the fading purple of the World-Wide-Web sunset , you were wrong.
 It lives on!

 The Light at the End of the Tunnel